tshirtman/ultimate-smash-friends/README.txt

 combined actions:
-during a jump, the UP key will trigger a second jump when DOWN has been pushed, a LEFT or RIGHT push will trigger a roll
+during a jump, the UP key will trigger a second jump when DOWN has been pushed, a LEFT or RIGHT push will trigger a roll when B is pushed just after a move in any direction, that will trigger a smash in that direction when A is pushed after DOWN, a special attack is triggered, if avahiable when DOWN is pushed two times, and then A is pushed, another special attack is triggered, if avahiable

 Menu